Konica Macro-Hexanon AR

 Konica Macro-Hexanon AR 55 mm / F3.5

-Lens data |
+Lens data | Variations | Lens overview

-The Macro-Hexanon AR 55 mm / F3.5 is one of the most interesting lenses from the Konica line-up.
+The Macro-Hexanon AR 55 mm / F3.5 is one of the most interesting lenses of the Konica line-up.
 It had some very innovative features, especially for the solution of the exposure compensation problem in macro photography.

-Autoreflex T2, it was one of the first Konica SLR lenses with the rubberized focusing ring.
+It was introduced during the era of the Autoreflex T2, and was one of the first Konica SLR lenses with the rubber focusing ring.
 The first version still had a chrome ring.
-Because it had a smallest aperture 22 right from the beginning, no changes for the new electronic bodies were necessary later – therefore, there are only few
+Because it had a smallest aperture 22 right from the beginning, no changes for the new electronic bodies became necessary later – therefore, only a few variations of this lens exist.

 As a dedicated macro lens it is optimized mainly for sharpness, especially in the close focusing range.
 As depth-of-field is extremely shallow with the close focusing distances of macro photography and such shots are mainly made stopped-down from a tripod, speed is not so important – the impressive sharpness is achieved also by means of a small optical element size and the resulting slow lens speed.